rspeer/rspeer.github.io/drafts/conceptnet-database-odyssey.markdown

 That doesn't mean you're stuck if you want to represent ConceptNet-like data in RDF.
 What you have to do is *reify* each object.

-If you want to assert that a dog has a tail, for example, it would be tempting to use the triple `<dog> <HasA> <tail>`, but then there's no way to refer to or refine that information.
+If you want to assert that a dog has a tail, for example, it would be tempting to use the triple `<dog> <HasA> <tail>`, but then there's no way to refer to that information or to give it more detail.
 The reified version looks more like this:

     <assertion #628318> <SUBJECT> <dog>
     <assertion #628318> <RELATION> <HasA>
     <assertion #628318> <OBJECT> <tail>
     <assertion #628318> <WEIGHT> 3.0

 ...and so on.
-Then assertion #628318 is still something you can refer to later.
+Then assertion #628318 is something you can refer to later.

 Lots of data is represented this way, so this wasn't a reason to give up on RDF.
 The reason to give up on RDF was looking around at the available technologies for actually storing and querying these RDF triples.
 Python's `rdflib`, at the time, supported an assortment of different data backends, all of which were incomplete or unusable in one way or another except the one called `:memory:`, and you can guess how that one worked.
 One option in RDFlib, along with the beefier Java implementations of RDF that some people said I should be using, offered to store the triples in a SQL database, which struck me as very similar to the situation with ConceptNet 4 except even harder to update, because the data would no longer be structured appropriately and the joins would be even more horrible.